juanjoDiaz/serverless-plugin-warmup/README.md

 ## How it works

-WarmUP solves *cold starts* by creating one schedule event lambda that invokes all the service lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to stay alive.
+WarmUp solves *cold starts* by creating one schedule event lambda that invokes all the service lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to stay alive.

 ## Setup